Kitarna/DotNetEasyCache/README.md

 # DotNetEasyCache

 ### Introduction
 DotNetEasyCache is a simple way to handle caching items in your .Net project.
 It utilizes `iDistributedCache` to help handle caching.
+It can be used with in memory, Redis, or SQL caching.

 ### Documentation
 #### Installation/Setup